 I don’t know about you, but all that calls for a Margarita.
 Yes?

-And because my kid wants one of everything I make, regardless if she’s allowed because it’s “for adults only”, I made her a kid-friendly (and non-drinker friendly) version.
+…Because my kid wants one of everything I make, regardless if she’s allowed because it’s “for adults only”, so I made a kid-friendly cocktail version too!

 When you mix lemonade, watermelon juice, and the liquor you get an amazing Watermelon Lemonade Margarita.
 These aren’t too strong (feel free to add more tequila if you like your drinks to punch you in the face) but they hit you all at once.
 Like, it tastes like juice and all of a sudden you realize…it’s not.

 And never fear – if you don’t drink or your kids beg you for a margarita when you drink one, I’ve got you covered.
 Leave out the alcohol and you will have your favorite lemonade yet.
 Seriously, it was SO good.
 Jordan couldn’t get enough of it!

 Want even more?
 Subscribe to Crazy for Crust to get new recipes and a newsletter delivered to your inbox.
 And stay in touch on Facebook, Pinterest, Twitter, and Instagram for all my latest updates.
 If you make this recipe, share a photo on social media tagging @crazyforcrust and using the hashtag #crazyforcrust.

 For one cocktail: